 When you enter our website, we will identify the Internet Protocol (IP) address of your computer or handheld device.
 The IP address doesn't identify you personally, but it lets us identify the device you're using.
 We store IP addresses in case we need to track a connection for security purposes.

-Website Cookies: The website may place “cookies” on a visitor’s computer.
-Cookies are small text files.
-Most browsers allow you to control cookies, including whether or not to accept them, and provide the ability to remove them.
+Most website and mobile device browsers allow you to control cookies, including whether or not to accept them and provide the ability to remove them.
 You may set most browsers to notify you if you receive a cookie, or you may choose to block cookies with your browser.
-Blocking cookies may result in a lower quality experience for you while you are using the website.
+Blocking cookies may result in a lower quality experience for you while you are using our Services.

 Log Files: Like most websites, our servers utilize log files.
 Log files store information including internet protocol (IP) addresses, browser type, internet service provider (ISP), referring/exit pages, platform type, date/time stamp, and number of clicks.
 Log files are used to analyze trends, administer the website, track users’ movement in the aggregate, and gather broad demographic information for aggregate use.
 We use log file information at times to help identify you as you browse and to gather broad technical and demographic information on who uses our website.

 We currently do not process or comply with any web browser’s “do not track” signal or other similar mechanism that indicates a request to disable online tracking of individual users who visit the U‑fi website or use our services.
 Third-parties cannot collect any personally identifiable information from the U‑fi website unless you provide it to them directly.